-The true story below represents the philosophy of our firm, and what motivates us every day to take a stand with our clients on important issues.
+The true story below represents the philosophy of our firm, and what motivates us every day to take a stand with our clients.

-“We do it differently here,” Amanda Farahany answered the attorney's question.
-“Our firm believes that if we turn over every stone, no matter how small or large, we will find the information we need to help our client fight her cause.
-Each person in our firm has a role in helping do that.”
+“We do it differently here,” said Amanda Farahany.
+“Our firm believes that if we turn over every stone, no matter how large, we will find the information we need to help our client fight her cause.
+Each person in our firm has a role in accomplishing that.”

-Amanda brought the case to the Barrett & Farahany team meeting to brainstorm it.
-“Can you help me and my client,” she asked.
+Amanda brought the case to the Barrett & Farahany team meeting.

-Ben Barrett, Farahany's partner, listens imagining Farahany standing in front of a jury.
-“She was the Valedictorian of her high school class.
-Every authority she went to for help turned her away.
-They all blame her.
-This young woman's dreams have been shattered.”
-Then she adds quietly, “There have been no consequences to anyone else.”
+“She was raped, and the corporation chose not to take steps to prevent it.
+She was the Valedictorian of her high school class.
+Every authority she went to for help turned her away -- they all blame her.
+This young woman's dreams have been shattered, yet there have been no consequences to anyone else.”

-The litigation team assembles.
-Barrett begins running focus groups, determining the issues in the case, learning what potential jurors think about the case and developing the case plan accordingly.
-As the team gathers evidence, Barrett evaluates the evidence and determines how to overcome the potential landmines in the case.
-Farahany and Barrett fly across the country to meet with top experts who give them further help.
-The client participates in each step of the process.
-The team interviews witnesses, takes depositions, searches court records, contacts other lawyers, reads every bit of information available – turns every stone.
+As the litigation team assembles, Barrett begins running focus groups, determining the issues in the case, learning what potential jurors think about the case, and developing the case plan accordingly.
+As the team gathers evidence, Barrett evaluates each piece and determines how to overcome the potential landmines in the case.
+Farahany and Barrett fly across the country to meet with top experts who give them further help while other members of the Barrett & Farahany team interview witnesses, take depositions, search court records, contact other lawyers, and read every bit of information available.